-An absence will be considered excused if the absence is for one or more of the following reasons and is accompanied by official documentation:
+An absence will be considered excused if the absence is for one or more of the following reasons and is accompanied by official documentation.:

-- Appearing at a governmental office to complete paperwork required in connection with the scholar's application for United States citizenship; - Documented health care appointments, if the scholar begins classes or returns to school on the same day as the appointment; - Illness, only when accompanied by a provider note verifying the condition that caused the absence(s); - Juvenile court proceedings documented by probation officer; - Observing religious holidays; - Required screening, diagnosis, and treatment for Medicaid-eligible scholars; - Serving as an election clerk; - Taking part in a scholar's United States naturalization oath ceremony; or - Temporary absence resulting from any cause acceptable to the campus Principal.
+• Appearing at a governmental office to complete paperwork required in connection with the scholar's application for United States citizenship.

+- Documented health care appointments, if the scholar begins classes or returns to school on the same day as the appointment. - Family emergency. - Juvenile court proceedings documented by probation officer. - Observing religious holidays. - Required screening, diagnosis, and treatment for Medicaid-eligible scholars. - Serving as an election clerk. - Taking part in a scholar's United States naturalization oath ceremony. - Temporary absence resulting from any cause acceptable to the Principal or the scholar's teacher.